C0smic01/c0smic01.github.io/_posts/2024-10-02-A-Fresh-Start-With-Git.md

 - `git status`: Show the working tree status.
 - `git log`: Show the commit logs.
 - `git rm --cached \<filename\>`: Remove a file from the staging area but keep it in the working directory.
-- `git commit --amend`: Modify the last commit (potentially dangerous
+- `git commit --amend`: Modify the last commit (potentially dangerous if the commit has been pushed to a remote repository).

 ## What is gitignore?
 `.gitignore` file is used to specify files and directories that should be ignored by Git.
-It is useful when you have files that you don't want to commit to the repository
+It is useful when you have files that you don't want to commit to the repository.